From Symmetries to Commutant Algebras in Standard Hamiltonians: Details on Spinful Free-Fermion Bond Algebras

 \subsubsection{Bond and Commutant Algebra}

 We further remove the real hoppings from the list of generators of $\mA_c$ in Eq.~(\ref{eq:spinfulc}), and study the algebra

 According to Eq.~(\ref{eq:generatelongrangespin}), purely imaginary hoppings of all ranges are generated starting from nearest-neighbor terms.
 The corresponding Lie algebra is then $\mathfrak{so}(N)$, the algebra of all purely imaginary antisymmetric matrices $A$ in Eq.~(\ref{eq:TAdefinitionspin}) with $A^\uparrow = A^\downarrow$.
 The $\binom{N}{2}$ terms in the Lie algebra are then generators of the group $SO(N)$, and the bond algebra $\mA_{i}$ is the enveloping algebra $\mU(\mathfrak{so}(N))$.
 Since $\mA_i$ is contained in $\mA_c$ of Eq.~(\ref{eq:spinfulc}), its commutant $\mC_i$ contains the algebra $\mC_c$.
-In addition to the spin-$SU(2)$ and particle number symmetries generated by $\{S^\alpha_{\tot}\}$ and $N_{\tot}$ (which are a part of $\mC_c$), $\mC_i$ also contains a ``pseudospin" $SU(2)$ symmetry~\cite{yang1990so,mark2020eta} generated by operators $\eta^x_0$, $\eta^y_0$, and $\eta^z_0$, defined as
+In addition to the spin-$SU(2)$ and particle number symmetries generated by $\{S^\alpha_{\tot}\}$ and $N_{\tot}$ (which are a part of $\mC_c$), $\mC_i$ also contains a ``pseudospin" $SU(2)$ symmetry~\cite{yang1990so,mark2020eta} generated by operators $\eta^x_0$, $\eta^y_0$, and $\eta^z_0$, defined in Eq.~(\ref{eq:etaalphadefns}).
+Further, similar to the spinless case, $\mC_i$ contains two obvious $Z_2$ symmetries $Q^\uparrow_X$ and $Q^\downarrow_X$ defined in Eq.~(\ref{eq:QXQXtdefnsspin}).
+However, these symmetries are not independent in the presence of $\vec{S}_{\tot}$ conservation, since they can be related by a spin rotation around the $\hat{y}$-axis, i.e., $e^{-i \pi S^y_\tot} Q^\uparrow_X e^{i \pi S^y_\tot} = Q_X^\downarrow$.\footnote{This can be verified using the on-site spin rotation identity $e^{i \phi \vec{n} \cdot \vec{S}_j}

-where we have used the subscript $0$ to distinguish these from similar operators -- momentum $\pi$ versions of $\eta_0$ and $\ed_0$, which we will refer to as $\eta_\pi$ and $\ed_{\pi}$ -- that appear in the context of the Hubbard model~\cite{yang1989eta}.
-Note that in Eq.~(\ref{eq:pseudospinSU2gens}), $\vec{\eta}^2_0$ is the Casimir operator corresponding to the pseudospin $SU(2)$ symmetry, analogous to $\vec{S}^2_{\tot}$ for the spin $SU(2)$ symmetry.
-Further, similar to Eq.~(\ref{eq:QXdefn}) in the spinless case, $\mC_i$ contains two obvious $Z_2$ symmetries $Q^\uparrow_X$ and $Q^\downarrow_X$ defined as